algobulls/algobulls_help_site/docs/member/strategy-card.md

 ![StrategyCard](imgs/sc26.png)

-Settings - Select the columns that you want to view in this settings option
+Settings - Select the columns that you want to view in this settings option.

 ![StrategyCard](imgs/sc27.png)